LudovicGouverneur/Lodash_Practise/README.md

  - _pad_check_ : evaluate if the string need padding
  - _pad_ : performing the padding

+Notes from Evan :
+- Question you should ask yourself :
+ - determining chunks and purpose :
+2 > 3 make the code work
+3 > 4 make it tracable
 ## Recap

 Summarize what you've learned and struggled with studying this functionn.